-- At the end you need Network Troubleshooting.
+- In the end, you need Network Troubleshooting.

-It will take a few minutes for the program to scan your computer and try to fix the problem.
-Once it’s done, run Zoom again and check it to see if it’s working.
+The program will take a few minutes to scan your computer and try to fix the problem.
+Once it’s done, rerun Zoom and check it to see if it’s working.

 Reboot your modem

-If the problem is with your network hardware, a simple reboot of your modem is a good place to start.
-This is a quick way to solve most problems with its software if there are any.
+A simple modem reboot is an excellent place to start if the problem is with your network hardware.
+This is a quick way to solve most problems with its software if any.
 To do this, simply:

 - Disconnect the modem from the network.

-- Wait 1-3 minutes, make sure that all the lights are off and the modem is fully operational.
+- Wait 1-3 minutes, and ensure all the lights are off and the modem is fully operational.